sunileman/esrally-download-logs-corpus/README.md

 ## Overview

-This repository contains a Python script designed for downloading specific files from a predefined JSON configuration.
-The script processes entries in the JSON, modifies them according to specified rules, and downloads files to a local directory.
-It's particularly tailored for use with rally-track configurations in Elasticsearch.
+This repository contains a Python script designed for downloading esrally logs track corpus to your local machine.
+The script fetches and parses esrally log `track.json1 and downloads files to a local directory.
+It's particularly tailored for use with logs rally-track configurations in Elasticsearch.

 ## Features